 3. Critical mass of influential adults (3-5) committed to help the parish become “young adult friendly”

-4. Common vision of formation and growth (that highlights service to the wider parish community)
+4. Common vision of formation and growth (that highlights service to the wider parish community and beyond)

 B. Main Approach

-1. Focus on spiritual, leadership, and community formation
+1. Focus on forming disciples through spiritual, leadership, and community development:

 2. Organize programs that partners with other ministries and cultural groups in the parish